Mutual Exclusion

 What is Mutual Exclusion?

-Mutual exclusion maintains data integrity across tests running simultaneously to prevent interaction effects and attribution errors that can occur when a single visitor is exposed to multiple experiments.
+Mutual exclusion ensures that each visitor is only enrolled in one of several potentially conflicting tests.
+This protects data integrity by preventing interaction effects and attribution errors that can occur when a single visitor is exposed to multiple experiments.

-Tests are evaluated for mutual exclusion based on their entry criteria, which occur either globally or conditionally.
+Mutual exclusion depends on a test's entry criteria, which occurs globally or conditionally.

-Global evaluation occurs when one or more tests are active wherein visitors can be assigned to the test on any page, like Theme tests, Price tests, or Automatic API tests.
+Global entry tests enroll visitors in a test on any page, as with Theme tests, Price tests, or Automatic API tests.

-Conditional evaluation occurs when one or more tests are active wherein visitors are assigned to the test on specific pages or after taking specific actions, like template tests, URL tests, and Manual API tests.
+Conditional entry tests enroll visitors in a test on specific pages or after taking specific actions, as with template tests, URL tests, and Manual API tests.

 Example: Theme Test and Price Test Exclusion